-Unearned revenue represents revenue that was received by the College during the fiscal year, but the College did not expend the funds by the end of the June 30, 2019 and 2018 fiscal years.
-The unearned revenue totaled \$902,210 and \$992,237 at June 30, 2019 and 2018, respectively.
+Unearned revenue represents revenue that was received by the College during the fiscal year, but these revenues were not yet earned by the College and will be reported as revenue in the subsequent year in which they are earned.
+The unearned revenue totaled \$561,009 and \$902,210 at June 30, 2020 and 2019, respectively.